MaximMonin/camunda-plugins/doc/InternalService.md

 - env.server - https server link of current environment, used to generate links to processes

 ### processes.StopOther
 Method uses to stop all other processes of current type of process, except current.
-If some processes were started earlier but still running and we do need result from it, we can kill (stop) them by using this method.
+If some processes were started earlier but still running and we dont need result from it, we can kill (stop) them by using this method.
 Input parameters: none - running processes auto calculated by id of current process and type of current process
 Output parameters: none